micropython-IMU/micropython-bno055/README.md

 To calibrate the chip move the unit as per [section 4](./README.md#4-calibration) until all calibration values are 3.

+Note that if code is started automatically on power up (by a line in main.py) a delay of 500ms should be applied before instantiating the `BNO055`.
+This is to allow for the BNO055 chip startup time (400ms typical).

 ###### [Contents](./README.md#contents)

 # 3. The BNO055 class